jumpnow/jumpnowtek-site/_posts/2014-02-25-Overo-Systems-with-Yocto.md

     scott@hex:~/overo/meta-overo$ git checkout -b dora origin/dora
     scott@hex:~/overo/meta-overo$ cd ..

-I put the `meta-overo` repository in a different sub-directory because while the first 3 repositories can be shared, the `meta-overo` repository may or may not be Overo specific.
-I am only testing this repository with Overos.

 The `meta-overo/README.md` file has the last commits from the dependency repositories that I tested.
 You can always checkout those commits explicitly if